How was the protein library designed?

 What is it for?

-The Olink Explore platform enables our entire library of protein assays to be measured in a 4 x 384-plex format using less than 3 µL of blood sample to identify actionable protein profiles that give meaningful insights into real-time human biology and facilitate the development of more effective, targeted therapies.
+The Olink Explore platform enables our entire library of protein assays to be measured in a four 384-plex panels using about 1 µL of blood sample per 384-plex panel.
 Reflecting the flexibility and scalability of our offering, customers can choose to screen the entire library, or to focus on one or more of the four disease/biological process-focused 384-plex panels.

 More details on the 384-plex panels can be found via the links below: